-Autumn in Ireland is a season of its own personality where the specific reds/oranges/yellows colours are there but the green is still there…also!
+Autumn in the Autumn in North-West Ireland is a season of its own personality where the specific reds/oranges/yellows colours are there but the green is still there…also!
 And a lot of it.
-Standing to its name, the emerald isle combines the green with autumn colour of the foliage.
-That is the one of the characteristics of the temperate-oceanic climate.
+Standing to its name, the emerald isle combines the green with the autumn colour of the foliage.
+That is one of the characteristics of the temperate-oceanic climate.

-I lived in Leitrim is a county in North-West, rainier and colder then the east coast, said to be a poor county, the soil not good for agriculture.
+I lived in Leitrim, a county in North-West, rainier and colder than the east coast, said to be a poor county, and the soil not good for agriculture.

-In reality it has lots of nice places to see, good for going with kids, good for photography and can shelter diverse activities, especially outdoor.
+In reality, it has lots of nice places to see, good for going with kids, good for photography and can shelter diverse activities, especially outdoors.

-This images here are taken in a place called Kilronan Castle.
-There is a beautiful walk around with forest and lake.
-To do it you must take a different entrance, just before the castle main gate where you can take the walk around the lake and through the forest.
-I find it more charming than the castle main road.
+These images here are taken in a place called Kilronan Castle.
+There is a beautiful walk around the forest and lake.
+To do it you must take a different entrance, just before the castle’s main gate where you can take the walk around the lake and through the forest.
+I find it more charming than the castle’s main road.